 Sake Professional Course in New York City, December 7 to 9

-All you need to know about sake!The next Sake Professional Course is scheduled for New York City, December 7 to 9.
+The next Sake Professional Course is scheduled for New York City, December 7 to 9.
 The venue is smaller than usual so that only 40 seats are available.

 More information is available here, and testimonials from graduates can be perused here as well.
-The three-day course wraps chokko_smallup with Sake Education Council supported testing for the Certified Sake Professional (CSP) certification.
+The three-day course wraps up with Sake Education Council supported testing for the Certified Sake Professional (CSP) certification.
 If you are interested in making a reservation, or if you have any questions not answered via the link above, by all means please feel free to contact me.

 This will be the last Sake Professional Course this year (after all, it does take place in December!); the next one after that in the US will be next spring.
 If you are interested, feel free to send me an email to that purport now; I will keep track of your interest!